rowg/qccodar/README.md

-This python code applies several quality (QC) functions based on CODAR SeaSonde (COS) Radial Metric data currently output in COS RadialSuite version 7.x (and versions 8.x, 21.x and 22.x upon request).
+This python code applies several quality (QC) functions based on CODAR SeaSonde (COS) Radial Metric data currently output in COS RadialSuite version 7.x (and versions 8.x, 21.x through 24.x upon request).
 There are two modes to this code: an auto-and manual-mode.
 Auto-mode is for realtime processing.
 Manual-mode is for processing all RadialMetric files in a specified folder in post-processing. qccodar is intended to run beside